 A Little Mardi Gras History

-Although every King and Queen deserves respect, the true King and Queen of Carnival is Rex.
-The identity of Rex is a secret until the day before Mardi Gras.
-People anxiously await the announcement of the King of Carnival.
-Being chosen as the King of Rex is the highest honor New Orleans can bestow.
+The identity of the King of Rex is a secret until "Lundi Gras", aka, the day before Mardi Gras.
+People anxiously await the announcement of the "King of Carnival".
 The King of Rex is chosen because of his prominent standing in the community.
-It really is a big deal!